 Excluding students or unpaid carers, NEET is defined as young people aged 16-18 who are unemployed or economically inactive.
-Being NEET however is often situational with young people often defined incorrectly as NEET when they're in-between educational courses or jobs[132].
+Being NEET however is often situational with young people often defined incorrectly as NEET when they're in-between educational courses or jobs[130].

-Risk factors associated with long term NEET include; achieving less than 5 GCSEs grade A\- C, eligibility for free school meals, exclusion or suspension from school, teenage pregnancy, living with a physical or mental disability, deprivation, parental unemployment and low levels of parental support[132].
-Young people who are NEET have an increased risk of mental morbidity (e.g. depression), adopt unhealthy behaviours (e.g. drinking, drug use and smoking) and more likely to be involved in youth offending (e.g. young men who are NEET are approximately 5 times more likely to have a criminal record compared to those who are not NEET).
-These effects are amplified the younger the individual is or the longer time is spent in NEET.
+Risk factors associated with long term NEET include; achieving less than five GCSEs grade A\- C, eligibility for free school meals, exclusion or suspension from school, teenage pregnancy, living with a physical or mental disability, deprivation, parental unemployment and low levels of parental support[130].
+Young people who are NEET have an increased risk of mental morbidity (e.g. depression), adopt unhealthy behaviours (e.g. drinking, drug use and smoking) and more likely to be involved in youth offending (e.g. young men who are NEET are approximately five times more likely to have a criminal record compared to those who are not NEET).
+These effects are amplified the with young age or the longer time spent in NEET.

-The Education and Skills Act (2008) placed a duty on LAs to support all young people resident to participate in education or training until the end of the academic year in which they turn 17[133].From summer 2015, this has increased to 18.
-Since 2015, the government has supported the development of new apprenticeships with a target to offer 3 million new apprenticeships by the year 2020[134].
+The Education and Skills Act (2008) placed a duty on LAs to support all young people resident to participate in education or training until the end of the academic year in which they turn 17[131].From summer 2015, this has increased to 18.
+Since 2015, the government has supported the development of new apprenticeships with a target to offer three million new apprenticeships by the year 2020[132].